Liverpool in Brazoria County, Texas — The American South (West South Central)

 Erected 1968 by State Historical Survey Committee.
 (Marker Number 9545.)

 Location.
 29° 19.997′ N, 95° 17.139′ W. Marker is in Liverpool, Texas, in Brazoria County.
 Marker is at the intersection of State Highway 35 and Oak Manor Drive (County Route 794), on the right when traveling north on State Highway 35.
-Click for map.
+Touch for map.
 Marker is in this post office area: Liverpool TX 77577, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-Confederate Cemetery (approx. 7.5 miles away); Albert Sidney Johnston (approx. 10 miles away); Runge Park (approx. 10.3 miles away); Arcadia Christian Church (approx. 10.6 miles away); Dairy Industry in the Santa Fe Area (approx. 10.7 miles away); Evergreen Cemetery (approx. 12.2 miles away); Original Site of First Baptist Church of Alta Loma (approx. 12.5 miles away); Alta Loma (approx. 12.5 miles away).
+At least 8 other markers are within 12 miles Confederate Cemetery (approx. 7˝ miles away); a different marker also named Confederate Cemetery (approx. 7˝ miles away); Homesite of General Albert Sidney Johnston (approx. 10 miles away); Albert Sidney Johnston (approx. 10 miles away); Runge Park (approx. 10.3 miles away); Arcadia Christian Church (approx. 10.6 miles away); Dairy Industry in the Santa Fe Area (approx. 10.7 miles away); Santa Fe Consolidated High School (approx. 11.3 miles away).

 More about this marker.
 This marker is in a wide horseshoe pulloff on the south side of Texas 35.
 It is not a roadside park as some descriptions say.
 There's nothing at this pulloff except this marker, except maybe a place to rest if you have driven a long time or you need to use your phone.

 Credits.
-This page originally submitted on , by Jim Evans of Houston, Texas.
-This page has been viewed 196 times since then and 36 times this year.
-Photos: 1, 2. submitted on , by Jim Evans of Houston, Texas. • Bernard Fisher was the editor who published this page.
 This page was last revised on June 16, 2016.
+It was originally submitted on October 4, 2015, by Jim Evans of Houston, Texas.
+This page has been viewed 373 times since then and 37 times this year.
+Photos: 1, 2. submitted on October 4, 2015, by Jim Evans of Houston, Texas. • Bernard Fisher was the editor who published this page.